datarza/HeaderTableLayoutPanel/README.md

+# HeaderTableLayoutPanel

+HeaderTableLayoutPanel is a WinForms control inherited from TableLayoutPanel and provides highlighted header.

 ## Problem

 There are a lot of panels for grouping the controls in WinForms.
 The best one of them is _TableLayoutPanel_, especially for grouping controls, that are using for editing data.
 Unfortunately, this panel does not show the header.
 This necessity appears when there are different kinds of editing controls on the same Windows form.